of graduate employers say relevant experience is essential to getting a job with them

 Average Salary: £17,709

 Want to take your studies to the next level?
-Completing the BA (Hons) top-up degree will enable you to move onto our Prosthetics for Film and Television MA course.
+Completing the BA (Hons) degree will enable you to move onto our postgraduate courses such as Prosthetics for Film and Television MA.
+If you are interested in teaching, you could also progress onto our PGCE course.

 We are here to support your career goals every step of the way.